Ensuring identities are kept secret

 - IRD numbers

-The Bill also allows NZSIS and GCSB to create some documentation to support an assumed identity (such as a business card or utility bill).
+The Act also allows NZSIS and GCSB to create some documentation to support an assumed identity (such as a business card or utility bill).

-Under the Bill, use of aliases and providing misleading or false statements about where a person works must be consistent with the conditions of any relevant Ministerial Policy Statements.
+Under the Act, use of aliases and providing misleading or false statements about where a person works must be consistent with the conditions of relevant Ministerial Policy Statements (the Act requires the Minister responsible for an intelligence and security agency to issue a Ministerial Policy Statement on acquiring, using and maintaining an assumed identity and creating and maintaining a legal entity).